 We were lucky that it was still early in the day and not crowded.
 I’m not sure if that’s because it was a fall weekday.

 We did see more people entering the Main Square as we left later in the afternoon, so perhaps getting there early is key.
 I did read elsewhere that Rick Steve brings busloads of his tour groups during the summer, so keep that in mind.

 We finished our espresso and decided to head out to see what this little town had to offer.
 Let me tell you, lots of charm and idyllic spots!
 We were taking photos and videos of everything.

 The San Donato Church and the bell tower are ahead of the Main Square It’s a simple quaint church.
 Out of respect, we did not take any photos of the inside.
 The original building dates back to the 7th century.
 The facade was rebuilt in the 1500s.

 We paid 2 € and we toured an Etruscan cave where the Italian movie Pinnochio was filmed.
 There were plenty of props from the film.
-More interesting was the old artifacts of old weapons and tools.
+More interesting were the old artifacts of old weapons and tools.
 Underground was an old wine press and a bedroom quarters.

 A local had a gorgeous garden you can tour for a small fee.
 We decided to skip that and keep exploring.